 In either case, symptoms of ulcerative colitis are usually attributed to.
 Or made worse by eating broccoli, cauliflower, Brussels sprouts, and cabbage.
 Even more tiny fruit seeds, like those on strawberries or raspberries, can be troublesome.

 Smoothies for gut health and weight loss can be a great way to get the nutrition you need, as long as you pick the right ones.
-So if you have ulcerative colitis, don’t be afraid to give smoothies a try.
-Given these points, make sure you do your research to find the best one.
+So if you have ulcerative colitis, don’t be afraid to try smoothies.
+Given these points, make sure you research to find the best one.

-Manage Your Weight with Crohn’s Disease by Drinking Smoothies for Gut Health and Weight Loss
+g.
+Manage Your Weight with Crohn’s Disease by Drinking Shakes

 Generally, it can be difficult for people with Crohn’s Disease to maintain a healthy weight.
 Surprisingly, this condition can cause loss of appetite, diarrhea, and chronic fatigue.
 All of which can make it tough to get the necessary nutrients.
 But smoothies can be a great way to ensure you get the nutrition your body needs.
 They are easy to digest and provide a range of vitamins and minerals to help you stay healthy.

-The right smoothies for gut health also provide the nutrients you need to stay healthy while still managing the symptoms and achieving your weight loss goals.
+The right gut health also provides the nutrients you need to stay healthy while still managing the symptoms and achieving your weight loss goals.

 - Banana-Pistachio-Coconut Shake(1 frozen banana, 2 tbsp shelled pistachios, 1 cup milk of choice, 2 tbsp coconut flakes, and 1 tsp honey.)